dream11/kong-advanced-router/README.md

 # Kong-advanced-router

 ## Overview

-`kong-advanced-router` is a kong plugin that provides functionality to proxy requests to micorservice A or microservice B based on the response of an intermediate HTTP request.
+`kong-advanced-router` is a kong plugin that allows you to make an intermediate HTTP call before proxying the request.
+Based on the response of this call, the request can be proxied to a one of the upstreams from a set of predefined upstreams.

 ## Usecase

 Suppose we want to proxy a request to fetch the orders of a user.
 We want to proxy the request to order service A if the user's status is 1, proxy to order service B if the status is 2 and to order service C otherwise.
-This plugin can be used to fetch the user details before proxying the request to upstream and then proxy the request to the one of the microservices based on the response of this HTTP request.
+This plugin can be used to fetch the user details before proxying the request to upstream and then proxy the request to the one of the upstreams based on the response of this HTTP request.

 ### Parameters